jeniyat/WNUT_2020_RE/code/Readme.md

 # The baseline relation extraction model:

-We provided a simple maximum entropy model using contextual, lexical and gazetter features.
+We provided a simple logistic regression model using contextual, lexical and gazetter features.
 The following script contains the baseline Feature Based CRF model:

 ```
       ./rel_classifier.py